michaelmov/michaelmov.github.io/projects.md

 title: Michael Movsesov - Projects
 layout: projects
 permalink: '/projects/'
-quote: 'Design is my muse.
-Code is my medium'
 ---

+>"Design is my muse.
+Code is my medium"

 I am a UX/UI Engineer who specializes in the craft of design implementation.
-With every project,  my goal is to  bridge the gap between design and engineering and ensure that what ends up in the hands of users is a faithful representation of the design vision.
+For every project,  my goal is to  bridge the gap between design and engineering and ensure that what ends up in the hands of users is a faithful representation of the design vision.

 With experience in both design and front-end development, I bring an engineer’s pattern thinking to systematizing designs and a designer’s eye for fit and finish and empathy for a user’s needs.